On the Hardness of Sampling from Mixture Distributions via Langevin Dynamics: Abstract

 \section{Abstract}

-The Langevin Dynamics framework, which aims to generate samples from the score function of a probability distribution, is widely used for analyzing and interpreting score-based generative modeling.
-While the convergence behavior of Langevin Dynamics under unimodal distributions has been extensively studied in the literature, in practice the data distribution could consist of multiple distinct modes.
-In this work, we investigate Langevin Dynamics in producing samples from multimodal distributions and theoretically study its mode-seeking properties.
-We prove that under a variety of sub-Gaussian mixtures, Langevin Dynamics is unlikely to find all mixture components within a sub-exponential number of steps in the data dimension.
-To reduce the mode-seeking tendencies of Langevin Dynamics, we propose \emph{Chained Langevin Dynamics}, which divides the data vector into patches of constant size and generates every patch sequentially conditioned on the previous patches.
-We perform a theoretical analysis of Chained Langevin Dynamics by reducing it to sampling from a constant-dimensional distribution.
-We present the results of several numerical experiments on synthetic and real image datasets, supporting our theoretical results on the iteration complexities of sample generation from mixture distributions using the chained and vanilla Langevin Dynamics.
-The code is available at \url{https://github.com/Xiwei-Cheng/Chained_LD}.
+The Langevin Dynamics (LD), which aims to sample from a probability distribution using its score function, has been widely used for analyzing and developing score-based generative modeling algorithms.
+While the convergence behavior of LD in sampling from a uni-modal distribution has been extensively studied in the literature, the analysis of LD under a mixture distribution with distinct modes remains underexplored in the literature.
+In this work, we analyze LD in sampling from a mixture distribution and theoretically study its convergence properties.
+Our theoretical results indicate that for general mixture distributions of sub-Gaussian components, LD could fail in finding all the components within a sub-exponential number of steps in the data dimension.
+Following our result on the complexity of LD in sampling from high-dimensional variables, we propose \emph{Chained Langevin Dynamics (Chained-LD)}, which divides the data vector into patches of smaller sizes and generates every patch sequentially conditioned on the previous patches.
+Our theoretical analysis of Chained-LD indicates its faster convergence speed to the components of a mixture distribution.
+We present the results of several numerical experiments on synthetic and real image datasets, validating our theoretical results on the iteration complexities of sample generation from mixture distributions using the vanilla and chained LD algorithms.